-Whatever may be said of Daudet's treatment of the theatrical profession in his novels, it would be difficult to infer any unfavorable bias on his part from the sketches of leading actors and actresses contained in this volume, or from the "theatrical xxxvi Introduction.
+Whatever may be said of Daudet's treatment of the theatrical profession in his novels, it would be difficult to infer any unfavorable bias on his part from the sketches of leading actors and actresses contained in this volume, or from the "theatrical studies" entitled Between the Flies and the Footlights.
+The last paragraph of the last of those studies - Fanny Kemble - seems convincing as to his attitude toward the stage-folk of his own country.
+Of the actors of whom sketches are given in this volume, Dupuis had taken a leading part in the performance of the Nabob, and Lafontaine, who was associated with Daudet in the dramatization of Fack, played Vaillant in The Struggle for Life at the Gymnase, October, 1889.

-See the Preface to Robert Helmont.
+1 See the Preface to Robert Helmont.